tentaclequing/AI-CONTROL/README.md

 ### Layers

 Crawling directives alone typically rely on the voluntary compliance of web crawlers, which is not always guaranteed.
-Therefore, it is essential to implement additional methods to safeguard intellectual property effectively.
+Therefore, it is essential to implement a mix of methods to safeguard intellectual property effectively.
+The suggested methods in this approach correspond to the following layers:

 1. Crawling and Indexation Directives
 2. Licensing and Legal Information
 3. Copyright Protection and Monitoring
-4. User-Friendly Implementation and Accessibility
-5. Access Request Management
+4. Access Request Management

+## Detailed Methods To Manage Access by LLMs

 ### 1. Enhanced Robots.txt Directives